mjahmed123/SpaceBookMobile/readme.md

 4. Run `npm run web` to serve the app locally.
 The app should automatically open in your default browser.

+## Dependencies Used:
+• `react-navigation` - Used to navigate throughout the app using bottom tabs and stack navigator.
+• `axios` - Allows you to send HTTP requests to a server.
+This is used to send requests to the SpaceBook API.
+• `email-validator` - Used to validate email to give useful errors to the user.
+• `@expo/vector-icons` - Provides a variety of icons to use.
+• `mobx` - Allows you to globally access data throughout the code.
+• `expo-image-picker` - Used to browse the users files for images.
+• `luxon` - Used to validate the date provided by the user when scheduling a post.
+• `@react-native-async-storage/async-storage` - Used to store the users token and id, drafted posts and last used tab.

 ## Routes To Implement: